folio-org/okapi/doc/security.md

      * X-Okapi-Module-Permissions: { "login": [ "auth.newtoken", "db.user.read.passwd" }

 3.4: The auth module receives the request:
- * It sees that we do not have any X-Okapi-Token
+ * It sees that we do not have any X-Okapi-Token.
  * So it creates one, with the tenantId from X-Okapi-Tenant, but without any userId.
 Let's call that "xx-unknown-ourlib-xx".
 It returns this as the general token, under module "_".
- * It sees that we do not require any permissions
+ * It sees that we do not require any permissions.
  * It sees that we have module permissions.
  * It creates a new JWT for the login module listed in X-Okapi-Module-Permissions, "xx-unknown-ourlib-login-xx" with the "auth.newtoken" and "db.user.read.passwd" permissions included in it.
- * It sends an OK response to Okapi with the headers
+ * It sends an OK response to Okapi with the headers:
      * X-Okapi-Permissions: []
      * X-Okapi-Module-Tokens: { "_" : "xx-unknown-ourlib-xx",
 "login" : "xx-unknown-ourlib-login-xx" }